 Diversity and Inclusion

-The Office for Diversity and Inclusion seeks to advocate for access and equity across all University units, to welcome and celebrate the experiences of individuals regardless of background through innovative educational programs, and to transform campus climate to build a more welcoming and inclusive community.
+The Office for Diversity, Equity, Inclusion, and Justice seeks to advocate for access and equity across all University units, to welcome and celebrate the experiences of individuals regardless of background through innovative educational programs, and to transform campus climate to build a more welcoming and inclusive community.

 ODI sponsors campus employee affinity groups designated for the connection of faculty and staff.
 We are proud to support the following groups: African American Faculty & Staff Association; Asian American Faculty & Staff Association; Association of Latinx Faculty and Staff; LGBTQIA+ Faculty & Staff Affinity Group; Women of Color Group; Women’s Affinity Group.